openvinotoolkit/open_model_zoo/demos/python_demos/human_pose_estimation_3d_demo/README.md

                         Optional.
 Path to file with camera extrinsics.
   --fx FX               Optional.
 Camera focal length.
   --no_show             Optional.
 Do not display output.
-  --loop                Optional.
-Run the input data in a loop.
   -u UTILIZATION_MONITORS, --utilization_monitors UTILIZATION_MONITORS
                         Optional.
 List of monitors to show initially.
 ```